KarelKubat/smartlog/README.md

 - Debug messages, which are emitted when a debug level is exceeded.
 You can sprinkle calls to `client.Debug(lev, msg)` with different levels in your program and then set an appropriate threshold to either have these emitted or suppressed.
 - Informational messages: `client.Info(msg)`
 - Warnings: `client.Warn(msg)`
-- Errors: `client.Error(msg)` which also cause the program to exit.
+- Fatal errors: `client.Fatal(msg)` which also cause the program to exit.

-There are corresponding `-f()` versions that accept a format string and arguments, a-la `fmt.Printf()` - e.g., `client.Warnf(format, ...args)`.
+- There are corresponding `~f()` versions that accept a format string and arguments, a-la `fmt.Printf()` - e.g., `client.Warnf(format, ...args)`.

+There are tons of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
+Smartlog isn't as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) but instead chooses the following approach:

+- Debug messages can be used during development and should be aimed at programmers.
+You can leave them in the code; in production they can be turned into no-ops by choosing an appropriate level.
+Or, if needed, you can turn up the level and see what's going on.
+- Informational messages are aimed at users in order to provide relevant (business) data, like "your bank balance looks great today".
+- Warnings are just informational messages that should stand out, like "your bank balance is dangerously low".
+They don't fix anything; the dangerous situation still needs to be handled by your program.
+- Fatals should not be used, except in the simplest of programs where it's ok to `exit(1)` and to abandon all running threads, pending file writes, etc..
+Programs that need cleanups should just issue a warning, and let the appropriate error bubble up to `main()` for handling.

-Smartlog clients have a message queue for emitting.
-When this queue fills up (i.e., messages are generated faster than they are handled) then debug messages are discarded first.
+Smartlog servers have a queue for incoming messages.
+When this queue fills up (i.e., messages are received faster than they are handled) then debug messages are discarded first.
 If the queue still fills up, informational messages are discarded.
-Warnings and errors are never discarded.
+Received arnings and fatals are never discarded.

 ### Client types